simatic/ZebroGaMQ/game/readme.txt

   understand all its features without playing it for real with devices.
   You can play it anywhere, as long as you get a good GPS signal and a good mobile network connection.

+- Start the server side executing the start_amazing_game script.
+Then, follow the instructions to start the game on the Android devices.

+- To properly finish the game, execute the termination script.